guildai/guildai/guild/tests/batch-grid-search.md

-# Batch runs - part 2
+# Batch runs - grid search

-[Part 1](batch-1.md) illustrated basic grid search.
 These tests look at the random search features of Guild batch runs.

 There are two applications of random search in Guild's batch facility: